-Charles Dunoyer was a major influence in the French classical liberal movement.
+Dunoyer played a major role in the French classical liberal movement.
 He wrote on law, society, and the benefits of free markets and limited government.

 Experimental economists study human incentive structures and behaviors as ways to explain the institutions and rules of economic activity.

 Keynesian economists theorize that government spending can be used to manage the economy.
 It has been a widely accepted stance since the 1930s.

 In this entry, Andrew Coulson surveys the expectations and past models of education throughout history.

 One of the founders of Transcendentalism, Ralph Waldo Emerson was also a noted abolitionist and personal activist in the nineteenth century.

 Eminent domain, or the power of government to seize private property for public use, as a concept threatens property rights and personal privacy.